Lecture

 4. Addition +, Subtraction -

-Let's explore how operator precedence is applied through an example.
+Let us explore how operator precedence is applied using an example.

 Basic Rules of Operator Precedence